Snail, Inc. Reports Second Quarter 2024 Financial Results

-(MENAFN- GlobeNewsWire - Nasdaq) CULVER CITY, Calif., Aug.
-13, 2024 (GLOBE NEWSWIRE) -- Snail, Inc. (NASDAQ: SNAL) (“Snail” or“the Company”), a leading, global independent developer and publisher of interactive digital entertainment, today announced financial results for its second quarter ended June 30, 2024.
+CULVER CITY, Calif., Aug.
+13, 2024 /PRNewswire/ -- Snail, Inc. (NASDAQ: SNAL ) ("Snail" or "the Company"), a leading, global independent developer and publisher of interactive digital entertainment, today announced financial results for its second quarter ended June 30, 2024.

 Second Quarter 2024 Highlights: